 Did you know that your eyes can get sunburned, too?

 This happens when the cornea is exposed to excessive UV rays.
 When the sclera (the white part of your eye) looks red, that's a sign that you've got sunburned eyes.
 You might also notice symptoms like a sudden sensitivity to light, or your eyes may feel like something is stuck in them, or they could feel sore.

 The best way to prevent sunburned eyes?
 Always wear sunglasses with 100% of UVA and UVB light blocking protection.

 Swimming is one of summer's greatest pastimes.
 There's nothing quite like a dip in a pool or ocean to cool off from the sweltering summer heat.
 While you're slicing through the water, remember to protect your eyes.

 Remove contacts before going swimming, wear goggles while underwater, and rinse your eyes with cold water when you get out of the pool (it helps get the chlorine or salt out).
 If your eyes feel dry or scratchy after a swim, use some moisturizing eye drops to lubricate your eyes.

 Back to School is Sooner Than You Think

 Your kids will be back in school before you know it.
 Help them prepare for the upcoming school year by scheduling an eye exam now.
-If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to Excel Eyecare Professionals for a consultation and take a look at the newest selection of frames and contact lenses.
+If they need new glasses because their prescription has changed or your teen simply wants a new look for the new school year, come in to Eyecare of Palatine for a consultation and take a look at the newest selection of frames and contact lenses.